-The Turtle Rock Hike (Turtle Head Rock) is a circuit walking track located in the Dinden National Park near Cairns, Queensland.
-The hike features a spectacular boulder lookout, light rock scrambling and an easy river crossing.
+The Turtle Rock hike (Turtle Head Rock) is a circuit walking track located in the Dinden National Park near Cairns, Queensland featuring a spectacular boulder lookout, light rock scrambling and an easy river crossing.

 In this guide, I’ll detail how to get to the trailhead, what to expect on the track and I’ll also include a few photos that I hope will inspire your trip!

 I'm Olly, a full-time traveler for the past 5 years.
 I visit every destination I write about & handpick all recommendations.